 The aim of workforce planning is to enable the University to recruit, appoint and maintain an employee profile that best enables it to achieve its current and future business goals.

-Once the gaps and potential problems have been identified through a comparison of the present with the predicted future requirements, the next step is the implementation of appropriate HR strategies to achieve the desired outcomes in a timely and effective manner.
+Once the gaps and potential risks have been identified through a comparison of the present with the predicted future requirements, the next step is the implementation of appropriate HR strategies to achieve the desired outcomes in a timely and effective manner.

-- Strategic Workforce Planning Guidelines [pdf]
+- Strategic workforce planning guidelines [pdf]

-- Indigenous Employment
+- Indigenous employment

-- Indigenous Employment Strategy [pdf]
+- Indigenous employment strategy [pdf]

 For assistance and further information on any of the information available in this section please contact your work unit's HR Consultant.